Are You Setting Up the Healthy Habits Your Child Needs to Thrive?

 • Sweets and treats like candy and ice cream.

-Having too many unhealthy foods in the diet disrupts the overall food balance and may contribute to extra weight gain.
+Having too many unhealthy foods in the diet disrupts the overall food balance and may contribute to weight changes.
+Of course, some of these foods are perfectly fine in the diet, and can be quite enjoyable.
+It’s all about the overall balance.

 3. Poor Eating Habits

+Many of our eating habits are formed in the early years.
 That’s why I’m a stickler about using an eating schedule with regular meals and establishing boundaries with feeding kids.

 [If you want to know the secret to success, it relies on using a diplomatic feeding style.]

 As a result of increasing independence, I often see females change their eating habits.
+They want more agency over their lives and this can include decision-making around eating.

 They may: